-A multi-media artist, Sekajugo works largely on the subject of identity situating it in his locale: both locally and internationally.
-Therefore, his artworks explore or rather questions issues of social, cultural, economic and political identity within a larger context of the globe.
-Nonetheless, the artist often times deploys his figure as a central character in his paintings as a metaphor for his multi-ethnicity and to counter the prejudices that accompany such a complex identity.
+A multi-media artist, Sekajugo works largely on the subject of identity situating it in his locale.
+His artworks explore issues of social, cultural, economic and political identity within a larger context of the globe.
+The artist often times deploys his figure as a central character in his painting collages as a metaphor for his multi-ethnicity and to counter the prejudices that accompany such a complex identity.
 He also masks his subjects face or certain body parts to symbolize the dichotomy of identity versus discrimination based on ethnicity or social class.

-The artist’s technique of recycling locally sourced material like barkcloth in his work is a response to the inclusion of indigenous concepts in his art as a way of defying the tradition of adopting western ideas into art from the continent.
+The artist’s technique of recycling locally sourced material like Polypropylene bags in his work is a response to the inclusion of contemporary consumer materials in his art.
 Conversely, Sekajugo’s collage paintings are symbolic of his relationship with the community: to create a narrative that the public can relate to through working with found objects like denim fabrics and waste paper.
 Ultimately, his collages invite conversation on durability and sustainability as a metaphor to the cliché Africa does not produce art.

 As such, Sekajugo’s art has the distinction of being showcased in a permanent collection at the Smithsonian National Museum of African Art, Washington D.C, showcased at the Cape Town Art Fair 2018, Art X Lagos 2018 and Young Guns 2018, a group show at Sulger-Buel Lovell Gallery, London, UK.